sanjay-dilip/letterboxd-sentiment-api/README.md

 Takes raw text and returns:
 - predicted label
 - probabilities
-- which model was used
+- which model was used (baseline or transformer)

-You can switch between:
-`"model_type": "baseline"`
-and
-`"model_type": "transformer"`

 ### /movie-summary
-Summarises a movie using all reviews:
-- count of positive and negative
-- average sentiment
-- rating overview
+Aggregates sentiment for a specific movie.

 ### /compare-movies
-Compares two movies using analytics functions.
+Compares two movies based on review sentiment.

 Run the API using:
 `uvicorn api.main:app --reload`